rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 ### Boot the OnMetal server

-This section shows you how to boot the following types of OmMetal servers:
+This section shows you how to boot the following types of OnMetal servers:

 - [Linux and MacOS&reg;](#boot-a-linux-or-macos-onmetal-server)
 - [Microsoft&reg; Windows&reg;](#boot-a-windows-onmetal-server)

-**Note**: To boot an OnMetal server you must first install the [nova client](https://developer.rackspace.com/docs/cloud-servers/v2/getting-started/send-request-ovw/#id2).
+**Note**: To boot an OnMetal server, you must first install the [nova client](https://developer.rackspace.com/docs/cloud-servers/v2/getting-started/send-request-ovw/#id2).

 #### Boot a Linux or MacOS OnMetal server